Have you crocheted a mug rug? They are fabulous little projects that are functional and make great stash-buster options.

 Table of contents

-- About This Crochet Mug Rug Pattern
+- Why You'll Love This Mug Rug Pattern

 - What Is A Mug Rug